SuperOfficeDocs/superoffice-docs/docs/service/upgrade/index.md

 ![x][img1]

 > [!NOTE]
 > When the installer finishes, you will need to run the upgrade.exe command.
-This must be done after every Customer Service upgrade, and the particulars for upgrading from version 7.5 to version 8.0 is explained in the next section.
+This must be done after every Customer Service upgrade, and the particulars for upgrading from version 7.5 to version 8.0 are explained in the next section.

 ### Customer center

-When upgrading Service to a new version, your current Customer center templates will be copied to a new folder called *templates\_date\_time*.
+When upgrading Service to a new version, your current Customer center templates will be copied to a new folder called *templates_date_time*.

 If you have made customizations to the customer center, you will need to update the current templates folder which will have the new optimizations, but the standard design.